If you’re anything like me, you probably receive dozens of emails daily from strangers asking if they can guest post on your blog.

 Guest Posting Guidelines

-There are some guest posting guidelines you should follow to avoid wasting your time with irrelevant websites or coming across as spammy in Google’s eyes.
+There are certain guest posting guidelines you should follow to avoid wasting your time with irrelevant websites or coming across as spammy in Google’s eyes.

 The website you guest post on needs to have the following specific qualities.